ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/using-websockets/index.md

 sourceUrl: https://docs.alchemyapi.io/guides/using-websockets
 ---

-This is an entry level guide to using WebSockets and Alchemy to make requests to the Ethereum blockchain.
+This is an entry level guide to using WebSockets and Alchemy to make requests to the Cloiinkcoin blockchain.

 ## WebSockets vs. HTTP {#websockets-vs-http}